Canadian Mortgage Rate Forecast 2026–2030

 Are mortgage rates going up or down in Canada?+

-Variable mortgage rates are likely to decline slightly if the BoC cuts again in 2026.
-Fixed rates depend on bond yields, which have been relatively stable.
-I expect the best 5-year fixed rates to remain in the 3.39% to 3.99% range through 2026.
-Overall, rates are trending modestly lower, but the pace of decline has slowed significantly.
+Variable mortgage rates are at attractive levels with the BoC at 2.25%.
+They could decline slightly further if one more cut materializes.
+Fixed rates depend on bond yields, which have fallen as markets price in slower growth.
+I expect the best 5-year fixed rates to remain in the 3.19% to 3.79% range through 2026.

 What is the current prime rate in Canada?+

-The Canadian prime rate is currently 4.45%, effective since the Bank of Canada's January 29, 2026 cut to 2.75%.
+The Canadian prime rate is currently 4.45%.
 Prime rate is set by individual banks but typically moves in lockstep with the BoC overnight rate.
-Variable mortgage rates are expressed as prime minus a discount (e.g., prime minus 1.11%).
+Variable mortgage rates are expressed as prime minus a discount (e.g., prime minus 1.31%).

 Should I lock in a fixed mortgage rate now?+